The Most Popular All-American Review Platform

 What is a fishing rod weight rating?

 The weight rating of a fishing rod is a vital number that one should check before buying the rod to make it fit for different kinds of fish.
-The rating based on weight, also correlated with power or strength rating, is on the amount of load that can be applied to the rod before it starts to bend or flex.
+The rating based on weight, or strength, is on the load a fly fishing pole can take before it bends.
 It is referred to by the size of the line or the lure intended to be cast.
-In the case of techniques, lighter rods are pitched at trout and perch, while heavier rods are good for bass, pike, and salmon.
+For techniques, use lighter rods for trout and perch.
+Heavier rods work for bass, pike, and salmon.

 Fishing rod weight